Quiz: Can You Tell Us How to Fix This Engine?: HowStuffWorks

 If you notice black smoke coming from your vehicle's exhaust, this indicates your engine is burning too much oil.
 A black sooty tailpipe will confirm that as well.
 It's best to consult with a professional to find the cause of the problem.

-A little bit of black smoke escaping the hood of your car while it is running indicates ______.
+A little bit of blue smoke escaping the hood of your car while it is running indicates ______.

 You notice a yellow glowing light on your dashboard.
 It is in the shape of a car engine.
 What do you do?